-If the project involves Substantial Rehabilitation or Adaptive Reuse, the housing must also comply, to the maximum extent feasible, with Chapter 2, General Occupancy New Construction Minimum Standards.
-For rehabilitation projects, any building components or systems being replaced must also meet the requirements in Chapter 2, General Occupancy New Construction Minimum Standards.
+For rehabilitation projects (also including substantial and adaptive reuse), any building components or systems being replaced/installed new must also meet the requirements in Chapter 2, General Occupancy New Construction Minimum Standards.
 For example: roofing, kitchen cabinets, windows, etc.

 Architectural services are likely to be essential to the success of the project.
-Refer to Minnesota Housing Architect's Guide to determine if architectural services are required for the project.
+Refer to Minnesota Housing's Architect's Guide to determine if architectural services are required for the project.